TheJelmega/prog-lang/design/README.md

 The `extern` qualifier on functions allows the programmer to specify the API without requiring them to put the function inside of an external block.

+External functions are not allowed to have generics, as this cannot be resolved from an external symbol.

 If an extern function does not define a body, then this is a binding to a function declared in an external library.
 If it has a body, then this is a function that gets exported so it can be used from external code.